databrickslabs/remorph/docs/README_RECON.md

 | snowflake   | array         | array_to_string(array_sort(array_compact(<col_name>),true,true),',') | concat_ws(',', <col_name>)                      |                      |                      | in case of removing "undefined" during migration and want to sort the array                 |
 | snowflake   | timestamp_ntz | date_part(epoch_second,<col_name>)                                   | unix_timestamp(<col_name>)                      |                      |                      | convert timestamp_ntz to epoch for getting a match b/w snowflake and databricks             |

 ## Data Reconciliation Examples:

 For more Reconciliation Config examples ,please refer to [sample_notebook][link].

 [link]: reconciliation-configs-examples.py

+# Frequently Asked Questions(FAQS)

-## FAQS:
+## Reconciler Questions

-**In Reconciliation**

-1. Databricks with UC is the only target
-2. Duplicates are not covered
+### Does Reconciler support NON-UC Databricks as target?
+No.Only UC enabled Databricks is accepted as Target.

+### Does Reconciler handle the duplicates in the record?
+No.Duplicates are not handled.If ran with duplicates,it would n*n matches and inconsistent output.

+### Does User Transformations are applicable for Schema Validations?
-3. User Transformations are not applied for Schema Validation.Only select_columns,drop_columns and column_mapping is
+No.User Transformations are not applied for Schema Validation.Only select_columns,drop_columns and column_mapping is
-   valid for schema
+valid for schema validation

-   validation
+### Can we apply Aggregate or multi-column transformations as user transformation?
-4. Aggregate transformations or multi-column transformations are not supported
+No.Aggregate transformations or multi-column transformations are not supported

+### Does Reconciler supports all complex data types?
-5. Not all complex data types are supported
+Not all complex data types are supported

+### Does Reconciler support `Threshold Validation` for report type as `row`?
+No.Threshold Validation is supported only for report type as `data` or `all`.Generally tables with primary keys.

 ## Common Error Codes: